FidelVe/DAppProxySampleUtilityFunctions/README.md

-# xcall-sample-dapp
+# DAppProxySampleUtilityFunctions

-This sample dapp is intended to run locally in a machine that has a local ICON Network, an EVM chain and a relayer running locally and has been setup using the [e2edemo](https://github.com/icon-project/btp2/tree/main/e2edemo) of the [btp2](https://github.com/icon-project/btp2) repository.
+This sample script is intended to run locally in a machine that has a local ICON Network, an EVM chain and a relayer running locally and has been setup using the [e2edemo](https://github.com/icon-project/btp2/tree/main/e2edemo) of the [btp2](https://github.com/icon-project/btp2) repository.

 In order for this dapp to run correctly you have to first copy the xcall and e2edemo sample dapp smart contracts addresses from the generated `deployments.json` in the e2edemo folder into the `config.js` file of this repo.